WalletWasabi/WasabiDoc/docs/why-wasabi/AddressReuse.md

 Wasabi uses the industry best practice [BIP 44 hierarchical deterministic wallet](/using-wasabi/BIPs.md#bip-44-multi-account-hierarchy-for-deterministic-wallets) where, from one master secret, a tree structure of child private keys are generated.
 It is deterministic because the same parent secret always calculates the same child private keys.
+BIP 44 HD wallets use an alternative key derivation function called "hardened derivation", which alters the relationship between parent keys and child keys in a way that increases security significantly.
 When given a hardened child private key, then the parent private key cannot be calculated.
 In the `Receive` tab, a new address is generated every time, and as soon as a coin is sent to it, this specific address is removed from the GUI.